GabrielDCelery/personal-notes/01_project/memory-palace-normandy/mordinlab.md

 ---

+## Transition — From Samples to Index Research

+Mordin sets the three containers to one side.
+Not away — they stay on the bench, reference material.
+He turns back to the workstation, pulls a stack of documents toward him.
+Migration schema.
+Query logs.
+Several things annotated in red.

+_"Choice is made.
+Postgres.
+Correct choice.
+Now the harder part."_

+He doesn't look up.

+_"Knowing the varren can hunt anything is not the same as knowing where to point it."_

+---

 ## Anchor 1 — Central Workstation: The Two Trays (Reads vs Writes)

 Two trays side by side on the workstation.
 Left and right.
 The asymmetry is obvious at a glance.